 The "every student counts" guiding principle frames the strategic direction of managing cost of attendance, so tuition and fees remain affordable, while delivering quality academic programs and University experiences.
-For FY 22 the Russellville Campus tuition rates for undergraduate and graduate increased by 1.5%.
-The Ozark Campus adopted a tuition rate that was 1.52% higher than the prior year.
+For FY 23 the Russellville Campus tuition rates for undergraduate and graduate increased by 3%.
+The Ozark Campus adopted a tuition rate that was 1.50% higher than the prior year.
 The increase was necessary to support the University mission of student success, access, and excellence.
-Below is a graph of fall enrollment from 2011 to 2020 categorized by student classification.
-The FY 22 budget included a predicted decline in enrollment.
-Official fall 2021 enrollment numbers reflect lower than predicted decline in enrollment.
+Below is a graph of fall enrollment from 2014 to 2023 categorized by student classification.
+The FY 23 budget included a predicted decline in enrollment.
+Official fall 2022 enrollment numbers reflect lower enrollment.

-Economic Conditions and Other Significant Factors (continued)
+Economic Conditions and Other Significant Factors (Continued)

 Prior to the pandemic, ATU yielded the largest enrollment in the history of the institution with enrollment of 12,101 students in fall 2018.
 Although the total enrollment dipped during the pandemic, the budget has been adjusted and remains viable.
 During FY22, the University implemented the restructuring activity and implemented a five-year budget plan.
 This plan included projection of enrollments.
-For FY22, the University budgeted an anticipated decline in enrollment.
+For FY23, the University budgeted an anticipated decline in enrollment.
 This projection was based upon expectation of the COVID impact and many other factors.
 The University continues to focus efforts on student success initiatives, student recruitment, and retention in order to achieve enrollment projections.

 The University's overall financial position remains strong.
 We continue to strive for excellence and monitor our efforts to bring innovative programs to our students while we exercise prudent financial management.
-We remain optimistic for the University's operations during fiscal year 2021-22 and beyond.
+We remain optimistic for the University's operations during fiscal year 2023-24 and beyond.
 The adopted five-year budget model has laid the groundwork for a strong future.
 Management will continue to align resources and make adjustments as necessary to assure the continued financial integrity of Arkansas Tech University.